top of page

 Subject Matter Expert opinions are educational in nature and do not assess the credibility of specific parties or determine factual findings.

-In the role of Subject Matter Expert, I do not review case-specific materials or become privy to the detailed facts of the matter unless separately retained to do so.
+The role of subject matter expert does not include reviewing of case-specific materials or access to detailed facts, unless separately retained to do so.

 Duty to the Court

-In all formal expert engagements, my duty is to the Court.
+In all formal expert engagements, the duty is to the Court.
+Independent opinion evidence is provided within the scope of expertise.
+Opinions are impartial, evidence-based, and not advocacy driven.

 Methodology